Crosby, Stills, Nash & Young: CSN formation and debut album: July 1968 – May 1969

-Nash decided to quit the Holies in December 1968 and flew to Los Angeles two days later, feeling that the new-forming CSN would be a better fit for him.
+Nash decided to quit the Hollies in December 1968 and flew to Los Angeles two days later, feeling that the new-forming CSN would be a better fit for him.
 The trio traveled to London in early 1969 to rehearse for what turned out to be an unsuccessful audition with the Beatles' Apple Records.
 However, back in California, Ahmet Ertegun, who had been a fan of Buffalo Springfield and was disappointed by that band's demise, signed them to Atlantic Records.
 From the outset, given their previous experiences, the trio decided not to be locked into a group structure.
 They used their surnames as identification to ensure independence and a guarantee that the band could not continue without one of them, unlike both the Byrds and the Hollies.
 They picked up a management team in Elliot Roberts and David Geffen, who got them signed to Atlantic and helped to gain clout for the group in the industry.
 Roberts kept the band focused and dealt with egos, while Geffen handled the business deals, since, in Crosby's words, they needed a "shark" and Geffen was it.

 The band then ran into a problem.
 Stills was already signed to Atlantic Records through his Buffalo Springfield contract.
 Crosby had been released from his Byrds deal with Columbia, as he was considered to be unimportant and too difficult to work with.
 Nash, however, was still signed to Epic Records through the Hollies.
 Ertegun cut a deal with Clive Davis to essentially trade Nash to Atlantic in exchange for Richie Furay (who was also signed to Atlantic by virtue of his membership in Buffalo Springfield) and Poco, his new band.

 The trio's first album, Crosby, Stills & Nash, was released in May 1969.
 The eponymously titled album was a major hit in the United States, peaking at No. 6 on the Billboard album chart during a 107-week stay that spawned two Top 40 hits ("Suite: Judy Blue Eyes" [#21] and "Marrakesh Express" [#28]) and significant airplay on FM radio.
 The album ultimately earned a RIAA triple platinum certification in 1999 and quadruple platinum certification in 2001.